-I have a blog named using the words ‘tea’ and ‘turmeric’… a blog that focuses on the nutritional benefits of traditional recipes… a blog that emphasizes the intelligence of our ancestors.
+I have a blog named using the words ‘tea’ and ‘turmeric’… a blog that focuses on the nutritional benefits of traditional recipes… a blog that celebrates the wisdom of South Asian cooking techniques.

 All About Turmeric